-This course will take you a journey through a data set.
-You explore how correct your hidden assumptions are about a real dataset, and start to think about how that data might have been collected... you will explore the data, thinking about what types of variables it has, and how they are related to one another.
+This course will take you on a journey through a data set.
+You explore how correct your hidden assumptions are about a real dataset and start to think about how that data might have been collected.
+You will explore the data, thinking about what types of variables it has and how they are related to one another.
 Keep your mind open and your curiosity high!

 Finally, you will look at how data is used (and abused!) as evidence when people use it to tell stories.

 This course is well suited to professionals wanting to learn about how to use data strategically to tell compelling stories.

 Kirsty’s research models the many ways in which humans interact with information and how this can change as a result of context.
 She is working towards providing unified mathematical and computational models of contextuality, which often results in apparently complex and unpredictable human behaviour.
 She received an ARC Postdoctoral Fellowship for a Discovery Project investigating this problem.

 Kirsty has collaborated on projects with people from a wide range of fields, including physics, experimental psychology, cognitive science, computer science, social psychology, education and computational linguistics.